 In the U.S., only eight percent of children consume dark, leafy greens.
 Many children are tempted by sugary and carb-dense foods, rather than colorful produce that offers a wide variety of phytochemicals and antioxidants.
 In addition to helping children establish lifelong, healthy habits, the nutrients found in fruits and vegetables are essential not only for developmental health, but to fight off disease and chronic conditions too.
-When looking for culinary inspiration this school year, use the colors of the rainbow as a guide.
+When looking for culinary inspiration this school year, use the colors of the rainbow as a guide and “eat the rainbow”.

 Red foods contain lycopene, anthocyanins, beta-carotene and vitamin C. Lycopene is a strong antioxidant linked to reducing the risk of cancer.
 Specifically, tomatoes are said to fight the threat of heart disease and berries are linked to a lower risk of cancer, diabetes, inflammation and neurological diseases.
 Try apples, cherries, pomegranate seeds, raspberries, red cabbage, red onion, red peppers, strawberries or tomatoes.

 Orange/Yellow foods contain beta-carotene, alpha-carotene and beta-cryptoxanthin which support healthy skin, hair and vision.
 It is also a phytonutrient that helps make vitamin A in the body.
 Vitamin A is important for night vision and the vitamin C found in citrus fruits improves immune health.
 Yellow foods are also high in folate, supporting red blood cell functions.
 Cantaloupe, orange/yellow peppers, oranges, peaches, pineapples and sweet potatoes are great sources!